Karl Wallenda: The Great Wallendas

 The Great Wallendas were noted throughout Europe for their four-man pyramid and cycling on the high wire.
 The act moved to the United States in 1928, performing as freelancers.
 In 1947, they developed the unequaled three-tier 7-Man Pyramid.
 Karl Wallenda had the idea since 1938, but it took until 1946, when he and his brother Hermann developed it and had the right acrobats for it.
 The Great Wallendas, a 1978 made-for-TV movie starring Karl Wallenda, depicts the act's comeback after a fatal accident involving several family members during a performance.
-Wallenda was killed in a high wire accident in San Juan, Puerto Rico just 38 days after it was first broadcast.
+Wallenda was killed in a high wire accident in San Juan, Puerto Rico, 38 days after it was first broadcast.